barryclark/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Salesforce Lightning Component for Communities
+title: Salesforce Custom Lightning Component for Community Builder
 ---

 If you ever used Community Builder in Salesforce Communities you probably wonder, that list of components is very limited, what can I really do with it?
 How can I extend this to do more?
 Well I wondered that too and found building your own Lightniung Components to customize Community is one way to do that.
 Here lets see how we can add new component so that it is usable in Community builder. (shown below).